When You Visit

 Q: Can we visit whenever we want?

 A: Our visitor hours and days are designed to fit with the care schedule for the donkeys which includes feeding, health care, keeping them in a safe and clean environment and providing various levels of training and structured activity.
 During the closed times the donkeys also need to rest.
 Hours and open days also change from season to season.
 We are closed to visitors during the winter months for the safety of both the visitors and the donkeys.
+Please check the Events Page to see our current open hours & upcoming special events.

 Q: Where can we find information about the hours and days you are currently open?